Conversational Commerce agent developer's guide

 • ORDER_SUPPORT:

-• Default Action: No conversational_text_response is provided.
-Your UI needs to display some standard message, relevant links, or reroute the query to your own dedicated support API or customer service channel.
+• Default action: No conversational_text_response is provided.
+Your web interface needs to display some standard message, relevant links, or reroute the query to your own dedicated support API or customer service channel.

 • DEALS_AND_COUPONS:

-• Default Action: No conversational_text_response is provided.
-Your UI must display some standard message, relevant links, or reroute the query to your deals or promotion system.
+• Default action: No conversational_text_response is provided.
+Your web interface must display some standard message, relevant links, or reroute the query to your deals or promotion system.

 • STORE_RELEVANT:

-• Default Action: No conversational_text_response is provided.
-Your UI needs to display some standard message, relevant links, or reroute the query to your own store locator or information system.
+• Default action: No conversational_text_response is provided.
+Your web interface needs to display some standard message, relevant links, or reroute the query to your own store locator or information system.

 • RETAIL_SUPPORT:

-• Default Action: No conversational_text_response is provided.
-Your UI needs to display some standard message, relevant links, or reroute the query to your own frequently asked questions and information system.
+• Default action: No conversational_text_response is provided.
+Your web interface needs to display some standard message, relevant links, or reroute the query to your own frequently asked questions and information system.

 Category 3.
 Keyword searches that don't require LLM answers